open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 ```

-As defined in the `dist` section of your config file, you now have a folder named `otelcol-mybuild` containing all the source code and the binary for your collector's distribution.
+As defined in the `dist` section of your config file, you now have a folder named `otelcol-mybuild` containing all the source code and the binary for your Collector's distribution.

-You can now use the generated code to bootstrap your component development projects and easily build and distribute your own collector distribution with your components.
+You can now use the generated code to bootstrap your component development projects and easily build and distribute your own Collector distribution with your components.